bovem/bovem.github.io/content/openshift/containers/index.md

 * Faster deployment
 * More scalable

-Depending on your use case the deployment process could be a mix of both virtualization and containerization.
+Depending on your use case the deployment could be a mix of both virtualization and containerization.
+Like a service comprising of multiple containers could be deployed on a VM.

 # Managing Containers
 ## Container Runtime